amaysim-au/serverless-workshop/README.md

-# Docker and Pipeline Workshop
+# Immutable Software Development Life Cycle

 So far, you have built a Todo application from your local environment.
 This is nice when you are toying by yourself but it does not play well with a team.
 Typically we would have a defined pipeline on a CI/CD server to do the work for us.
 Given our CI/CD server only runs Make, Docker and Docker Compose, this workshop is about developing a pipeline that only uses those technologies to test, build and deploy the Todo application.